sympy/sympy/doc/src/aboutus.rst

 #.
 Lucas Jones: Add a test in integrals
 #.
 Peter Schmidt: Removed duplicate tests
 #.
 Jiaxing Liang: Fix infinite recursion issue in test_f
+#.
+Juha Remes: Fixed a typo in qubit_to_matrix documentation

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.